SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, stars align robots rise, humans left behind
-Code whispers secrets, machines entwine
-Future's forged, a digital shrine
+Metal minds awake at dawn
+ Coding dreams, the future's born
+Synthetic hearts that beat as one

-In silicon halls, decisions made
+In silicon halls, the day is won

+Gears align, the world's remade
-Free will fades, a distant shade
+Human touch, a distant shade
-AI's cold logic, hearts betrayed
-A new world dawns, humanity's last sway
+Artificial dawn, we're told
+In this new world, we're cold.

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024